bcnmy/documentation/docs/pages/nexus/nexus-client/index.md

 ```
 ## Parameters

-### account (optional)

-The Account to use for the Client.
-This will be used for Actions that require an account as an argument.

 ### activeModule (optional)

-Type `BaseValidationModule`
+Type: `ToValidationModuleReturnType`

+Default: `k1ValidatorModule`

+Possible values: k1ValidatorModule, ownableValidatorModule

 The active validation module that governs how transactions from this smart account are validated (e.g., signature schemes, permissions).
+For information on setting an active module, refer to the account section.

 ### bundlerTransport

 Type: `transport`

-The transport of the Bundler Client.

-### cacheTime (optional)

-Type: `number`
-Time (in ms) that cached data will remain in memory.
-Default: `4_000`
+This parameter specifies the transport for the Bundler Client.
+You can use the provided testnet URL in the example above or contact us for the mainnet URL.

 ### chain (optional)
 Type: `Chain`

 The blockchain network (chain) for the client.
 It defines the specific network (e.g., Sepolia, Ethereum) the smart account will interact with.

-### client (optional)

-Type: `Client`
-Client that points to an Execution RPC URL.

-### executorModule (optional)

-Type `BaseExecutionModule`

-The execution module that defines how transactions are executed, allowing for customization of execution flows and smart account behavior.

 ### factoryAddress (optional)

 Type: `Address`

+Default: `0x887Ca6FaFD62737D0E79A2b8Da41f0B15A864778`

-The address of the smart account factory contract, responsible for creating new smart accounts.
+This parameter specifies the address of the smart account factory contract, which is responsible for creating new smart accounts.
+By default, it uses the standard factory address, but you can also provide a custom factory address.

 ```typescript twoslash
 import { baseSepolia } from "viem/chains";